aws-samples/amazon-cloudfront-secure-static-site/README.md

 For more information, see [Mozilla’s web security guidelines](https://infosec.mozilla.org/guidelines/web_security).

 ## Prerequisites
-You must have a registered domain name, such as example.com, and point it to a Route53 hosted zone in the same AWS account in which you deploy this solution.
+You must have a registered domain name, such as example.com, and point it to a Route 53 hosted zone in the same AWS account in which you deploy this solution.
 For more information, see [Configuring Amazon Route 53 as your DNS service](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html).

 > **Note:** This solution can fail if you have an existing ACM certificate for the domain name that you use with this solution.
 If the existing certificate is not in use, we recommend deleting it before you deploy this solution.